 There are many reasons to set up a trust.
 Some of the common benefits include:

 - Avoiding/reducing taxes – Avoiding or reducing estate & gift taxes is probably the most popular reason why people set up a trust.
-For the year 2018, you will trigger estate taxes only after you have accumulated assets worth more than $11.2 million.
-That figure is based on an individual’s assets, so married couples can protect nearly $22.4 million from estate taxes.
+For the year 2019, you will trigger estate taxes only after you have accumulated assets worth more than $11.4 million per individual.

 There’s an estate tax marital deduction, which exempts (at least until your spouse dies) all your estate, no matter how large, from federal estate taxes if your estate passes directly to your spouse.
 Effectively, this means few people need to worry about federal estate taxes.
 Some states, however, have estate tax provisions that kick in much earlier, so it pays to know the specific state laws where you live.